Charlie Bird: 2000s

-In the early 2000s covered a number of major international news stories for RTÉ News such as the September 11 attacks in New York and the 2004 Indian Ocean earthquake and tsunami.
+In the early 2000s, Bird covered a number of major international news stories for RTÉ News such as the September 11 attacks in New York and the 2004 Indian Ocean earthquake and tsunami.
 He also covered domestic stories such as a 2004 horse-doping scandal including Cian O'Connor and the story of the Colombia Three, three Irish Republicans charged with providing training to FARC rebels.

-Bird was awarded an honorary doctorate from University College Dublin in 2002.
+Bird was awarded an Honorary Degree of Doctor of Laws from University College Dublin in 2004.

-Bird was attacked during the Dublin Riots of 25 February 2006, suffering a fractured cheekbone, soft tissue damage and bruising.
+Bird was attacked during the Dublin riots of 25 February 2006, suffering a fractured cheekbone, soft tissue damage and bruising.
 On RTÉ News broadcasts later that evening, he spoke of his personal experience—and of how his assailants had recognised him and called him an "Orange Bastard".
 Witnesses included Sunday Independent journalist Daniel McConnell, who reported on the event the following day.
 Bird's appearance on the Six O'Clock News was criticised by The Sunday Times in its edition the following day, as it felt "Bird makes himself the story".
 In 2008, a man pleaded guilty to violent disorder and assaulting Bird.

-He presented the Charlie Bird Explores series in 2006, 2007 and 2008.
+Bird presented the Charlie Bird Explores series in 2006, 2007 and 2008.
 In this collection of documentary programmes, he visited the Amazon, the Ganges, and the Arctic.

-On 7 October 2008, Bird was announced as the latest person to fill the post of RTÉ News and Current Affairs Washington correspondent.
+On 7 October 2008, Bird was announced to become the RTÉ News and Current Affairs Washington correspondent in January 2009.
 His first report as Washington correspondent was on the Nine O'Clock bulletin about US Airways Flight 1549.
 RTÉ received 30 complaints after he "failed to wear a suit and tie" on Six One during coverage of the death of Ted Kennedy.

 2010s

 Bird provided coverage from the 2010 Haiti earthquake in January 2010.
 A two-part documentary about his first year in the United States was broadcast later that month on RTÉ One.
 In it he spoke of his "madness" in moving to the country and his lack of contacts and recognition in Washington DC.
 At the end of the second programme, he announced he would vacate his Washington post.
 Early viewing figures suggested that the two programmes got viewing averages of 473,000 and 563,000 people.
 RTÉ cited Bird's "popularity" when asked about the large audience.

 Bird returned to Ireland to take up his previous job of Chief News Correspondent with RTÉ in June 2010.
 He covered a high-profile leadership challenge of Enda Kenny on his return.
 The Washington role was filled by Richard Downes.
 During August 2010, Bird began presenting The Marian Finucane Show.
 Bird retired from RTÉ on 26 August 2012; his last broadcast was presenting The Marian Finucane Show on RTÉ Radio 1.

-He presented Tonight with Vincent Browne on TV3 between 29 August and 1 September 2016.
+Bird presented Tonight with Vincent Browne on TV3 between 29 August and 1 September 2016.